afirazz/levellaunch-back-end/README.md

 ####

 ### Database Schema
+**Note:** The `ProjectUpdate` model and associated views, URLs and serializers have not been implemented yet, however its implementation would be similar to that of the `Pledge` model.

 ![The database schema for the Level Launch crowdfunding website.](./screenshots/crowdfunding_erd.png)

 ### Future Developments
+- [ ] Add the ability for project owners to publish update blog posts for their project (`ProjectUpdate` model).
 - [ ] Add new superuser permissions allow a superuser to update and delete any project, pledge, or user.
 - [ ] Paginated responses to project and pledge `GET` requests.